Brets0150/AD-PowerAdmin/README.md

 If you want to test for known breached passwords, you will need to download the breached password list from https://haveibeenpwned.com/Passwords.
 The file is a 7z compressed file.
 You will need to extract the file and save it to the same directory as the AD-PowerAdmin.ps1 script.
-The file name should be 'pwned-passwords-ntlm-ordered-by-hash-v8.txt' and the file size should be 28.5GB.
+The file name should be 'pwned-passwords-ntlm-ordered-by-hash-v8.txt' and the file size should be 28.5GB uncompressed.
 The file is updated every 12 months.
 You will need to download the new file and replace the old file when it is updated.

 If you want to test for weak passwords, you will need to download or build a list of weak passwords.
 The file should be a text file with one password per line.
 Consider all the bad passwords you have seen in